Chart Color Schemes

 Woodville South shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-University qualification levels in Woodville South are at 27.7%, slightly below the Australian average of 30.4%.
-Bachelor degrees are most common (20.6%), followed by postgraduate qualifications (5.2%) and graduate diplomas (1.9%).
-Vocational credentials are also prevalent, with 33.1% of residents aged 15+ holding such qualifications - advanced diplomas at 9.5% and certificates at 23.6%.
+University qualification levels in Woodville South stand at 27.7%, slightly below the Australian average of 30.4%.
+Bachelor degrees are the most common, with 20.6% of residents holding one, followed by postgraduate qualifications (5.2%) and graduate diplomas (1.9%).
+Vocational credentials are also prevalent, with 33.1% of residents aged 15+ possessing them.

 Frequently Asked Questions - Education